Take Action - Help repeal HB6

 Tell your legislators to FINISH THE JOB and fully repeal House Bill 6 at repealhb6.com

 The only acceptable path forward is to immediately and completely repeal House Bill 6 (HB6)

 Passage of HB6 was bought and paid for to the tune of $60 million in payola and bribes -- and it still only passed by one vote.

-It was one of the dirtiest campaigns we've ever seen, pushing an expensive, dirty energy bailout onto Ohio consumers.
+It is one of the dirtiest campaigns we've ever seen, pushing an expensive, dirty energy bailout onto Ohio consumers.
 We're not surprised this particular bit of corporate welfare slid through by greasing palms.

 Ohio taxpayers should not be saddled with this corrupt policy and the years of higher electric bills and pollution that come with it.
 Bribery and greed must not be rewarded.
 HB6 was a bad idea then, and it's a bad idea now.

-Ohio Consumers Power Alliance calls on the Ohio General Assembly to immediately repeal this corrupt law, and for Governor DeWine to support its rollback.
+Ohio Consumers Power Alliance calls on the Ohio General Assembly to immediately and fully repeal this corrupt law, and for Governor DeWine to support its rollback.